ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

     :language: python
     :lines: 19-20

-Finally, a message will be sent to the ``/cmd_vel`` topic in case any of the two sensors has detected an obstacle.
+Finally, a message will be sent to the ``/cmd_vel`` topic when the measure of the right sensor is received.
 If the right sensor detects an obstacle, ``command_message`` will make the robot turn clockwise in place.
-Otherwise, if only the left sensor detects an obstacle, ``command_message`` will make the robot move forward, leaning to the right.
+If only the left sensor detects an obstacle, ``command_message`` will make the robot move forward, leaning to the right.
+Otherwise, ``command_message`` will make the robot move forward.

 .. literalinclude:: Code/obstacle_avoider.py
     :language: python
-    :lines: 22-37
+    :lines: 22-39

 11 Updating setup.py and robot_launch.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^